§1: Who has natural rights?

 as a consequence of the contractual

-right to use to professional fishing and hunting on non-owned
+Establishing right to use to professional fishing and hunting

 fishing/hunting on a particular resource, acquire right to use to a part of the annual increase of the actual

-over who has the right to establish property right or right to use
+Conflicts over who has the right to establish property right or

-not possible to achieve right to use on property of elements of §1a
+It is not possible to achieve right to use on property of

-State does not possess the right to discriminate any element of §1a in
+The State does not possess the right to discriminate any element of

-connection with §9 with reference to “public considerations”, “the peoples'
+§1a in connection with §9 with reference to “public considerations”, “the

-best”, “the total maximization of happiness” or “just distribution” etc. The
+peoples' best”, “the total maximization of happiness” or “just distribution”

-State may only intervene if the establishing violates the rights of elements
+etc. The State may only intervene if the establishing violates the rights of

-worked-up property or land area for practical purposes decays to a state
+When a worked-up property or land area for practical purposes decays

-similar to the natural state or to a state without increased usability
+to a state similar to the natural state or to a state without increased

 without compensating the former owner.
 The right to use ceases when the initiated use ceases.
 The practical